NURTW crisis: NLC accuses Police of taking side

 Nigeria Labour Congress, NLC, has accused the Nigeria Police of taking side with one of the factions in the crisis rocking the leadership of the National Union of Road Transport Workers, NURTW.

-NLC in a statement yesterday by its Acting President, Kabiru Minjibir, claimed while democratically elected leaders of the NURTW were being detained, the other parties had been discreetly released.
+NLC, in a statement yesterday by its Acting President, Kabiru Minjibir, claimed that while democratically elected leaders of the NURTW were being detained, the other parties had been discreetly released.
+It also expressed sadness over the regrettable and avoidable outbreak of violence at the National Secretariat of the NURTW.

-NLC in the expressed sadness the regrettable and avoidable outbreak of violence at the National Secretariat of the NURTW, saying “The NLC is also alarmed by the Police’s handling of the matter.
+According to the statement, “The NLC is also alarmed by the Police’s handling of the matter.
 Our investigations suggest undue favouritism by the State in enforcing peace.
 We are perturbed to learn that the democratically elected leaders of the Union are being detained while the other parties have been discreetly released.
 Justice demands equal treatment in conflicts of this nature.

 “We urgently call upon the Police authorities to promptly release the democratically elected Union leaders from detention and conduct a fair investigation into the violence.
 Our nation cannot afford to entertain any semblance of impunity or bias, especially at this critical juncture.
 Let us refrain from exacerbating an already precarious situation with actions that may be construed as partiality towards illegality.